 The Story told

 OUT NOW!
-You can find the 94 minute feature length travel documentary on Reelhouse.
+You can find the 94 minute feature length travel documentary on Projektor.com.
 The film can be rented ($3) or purchased (5$).
 Why did I not upload it on youtube?
 I wanted to give you a chance to become part of this pilgrimage and support a good cause.
 All proceeds go to restoration of the chapel on Mont-Thabor (more info below).
-To find it on Reelhouse click this LINK
+To find it on Reelhouse (now called Projektor) click this LINK

 The full Story told

-COMING SOON!
-It is happening.
+COMING (HOPEFULLY) ...
+AT SOME POINT!
+It is happening - sort of.
 What?
 The translation of my book.
 So, where can I get it?
 Don't know yet.
-I'm working on it now and I hope I can offer you over 400 pages and hundreds of images by February 2021.
+I'm working on it and I hope I can offer you over 400 pages and hundreds of images in 2024.
 Great.
 But I won't remember it in February!
 I understand.
 So, you can either drop me an email at book((@))4kmh.com (minus the brackets, those are just there to throw off spammers).
 You will receive a notification when the book is finished.
-Alternatively you can follow me on instagram.
-I will post a notification there, when it is done: Instagram

 Patriarchal Beard Wearer, Long Distance Stroller, Yoghurt-Lover, Ice-Cream-Eliminator, Dog-Wisperer, Cow-Conversationalist, Kangal-Fodder, Mosquito-Snob and Horsefly-Hitter are only a few of the pilgrimage related epithets that the catholic priest and part time hermit Fr.
 Johannes Maria Schwarz has aquired over many miles.
 The Austrian born clergy man with a PhD in Dogmatic Theology belongs to the Archdiocese of Vaduz and works on media related projects in the German speaking part of the world.